rpmiller4/AzureServiceBus/README.md

 # AzureServiceBus
 Azure Service Bus exercise

+# What does it do?

+- It uses a C# Azure ServiceBus trigger that categorizes a plain text file by size into small, medium, or large.
+- It uses a Python Azure Http Trigger that does sentiment analysis on json document.
+Classifies it as Negative, Neutral, or Positive.
+  - The second function is currently available at https://excercisepython.azurewebsites.net/api/ClassifySentimentAzureFunction?text=%22I%20am%20feeling%20a%20little%20happy%22

 ## Contains

--Single Azure ServiceBus method in standard C# -Attempt at python language Azure Function for classification tasks.
+- Single Azure ServiceBus method in standard C#
+- Attempt at python language Azure Function for classification tasks.

-used npm install -g azure-functions-core-tools@3 --unsafe-perm true in PythonAzureFunctions (although v4 may be available).
+used `npm install -g azure-functions-core-tools@3 --unsafe-perm true` in PythonAzureFunctions (although v4 may be available).
 Had to clear cache and reinstall node 22.9.0, although likely only one or the other was needed.

 ## How to install python and run the python Azure function